RBD: 2008: Empezar Desde Cero World Tour

 In February 2008, the Empezar Desde Cero Tour (English: "Start From Zero" Tour) began in Hildalgo, Texas, at the Dodge Arena.
 In late 2007, their Celestial Tour planned for the United States was rescheduled to February 2008, thus becoming part of the newly renamed tour, Empezar Desde Cero Tour.
 Timbiriche was their opening act in the U.S. The tour took RBD to places including Argentina, Brazil, Chile, the Dominican Republic, México, Paraguay, Serbia, Spain, Romania, and the U.S., among many more countries across South America and Europe.
 RBD performed in Brazil for over 500,000 people, breaking the record by the Rolling Stones.
 In September, they did a series of concerts in Slovenia.
-The first concert was sold-out in 30 minutes, which broke records for a Spanish-language group in the country.
+The first concert was sold out in 30 minutes, which broke records for a Spanish-language group in the country.
 Pollstar named RBD among the top 100 best-selling groups for mid-2008, coming in at #49, with 166,839 tickets sold between 1 January – 30 June 2008.
 Third-quarter sales, as indicated by Pollstar, ranked RBD at #48 out of 100, with 301,015 tickets sold from 1 January to 30 September; year-end sales, for the entire year, indicated that the group sold 367,346 tickets during the tour and earned $4.4 million in ticket sales from their North American shows, alone.

 2008: Tour del Adiós

 The Tour del Adiós was a world tour by Mexican group RBD.
 The tour was set to visit South America, North America, and Europe, which began on 1 November 2008, and ended on 21 December 2008.

-On 14 August 2008, the group RBD announced their last tour, named Tour del Adiós (or also Gira Del Adiós).
+On 14 August 2008, the group RBD announced their last tour, named Tour del Adiós (or Gira Del Adiós).
 The tour initially included about 20 cities in countries such as Argentina, Colombia, Venezuela, Ecuador, Paraguay, Chile and Brazil.
 In November 2008, the group began the tour in the following cities: La Paz, Buenos Aires, Córdoba and Rosario.
 In December, RBD concerts were held in Los Angeles, Guayaquil, Quito, Lima, Santiago, Ljubljana, Bucharest, Belgrade and Madrid.
-The last presentation of Tour del Adiós was on 21 December, in Madrid and the final farewell of the phenomenon, RBD.
+The last presentation of Tour del Adiós was on 21 December, in Madrid.

 In Brazil, the tour was called "Turnê do Adeus".
-The first five presentations in the country were held soon after their presentations in Argentina.
-As in Fortaleza, Porto Alegre, Rio de Janeiro with 30,000 people and more than 25,000 in São Paulo (where they recorded their last live DVD, entitled Tournée do Adeus) and Brasília.
+The first five presentations in the country were held soon after their shows in Argentina.
+They held performances in Fortaleza, Porto Alegre, Rio de Janeiro with 30,000 people and more than 25,000 in São Paulo (where they recorded their last live DVD, entitled Tournée do Adeus) and Brasília.